atinylittleshell/TerminalOne/CONTRIBUTING.md

-# Contributing to TerminalOne
+# Contributing to Terminal One

-TerminalOne is open source with MIT license.
+Terminal One is open-source with MIT license.
 Any contribution is highly appreciated!

 ## Setting up

 Once you've cloned the repo, first run the following command to install dependencies.

 ```bash
 npm ci
 ```

 To start the app locally, run

 ```bash
 npm run dev:app
 ```